Sebastian-Montoya-B/Alpha-PDI/README.md

 ## Acknowledgements

 We thank Baltazar González, Cristina A. Kita, Diego P. Vázquez, Francisco A. Rodrigues, Guillermo Flórez-Montero, José C. Motta Jr., Natalya Zapata-Mesa, Nico Blüthgen, Paulo R. Guimarães Jr., and Tiago B. Quental for the exciting discussions about ecological networks and niche indices that inspired us to carry out this study.
 SMB thanks Ministerio de Ciencia, Tecnología e Innovación de Colombia (MinCiencias, Convocatoria Doctorados en el Exterior, convocatoria 860) and Coordination for the Improvement of Higher Education Personnel (CAPES, 88887.388097/2019-00) for the doctoral scholarships.
 MARM was funded by the Alexander von Humboldt Foundation (AvH, 3.4-8151/15037 and 3.2-BRA/1134644), National Council for Scientific and Technological Development (CNPq, 304498/2019-0), São Paulo Research Foundation (FAPESP, 2018/20695-7), and Dean of Research of the University of São Paulo (PRP-USP, 18.1.660.41.7).
 We also thank the [Stack Overflow](https://stackoverflow.com) community, where we solve most of our coding dilemmas.

+## Feedback

+If you have any questions, corrections, or suggestions, please feel free to open an [issue](https://github.com/Sebastian-Montoya-B/Alpha-PDI/issues) or make a [pull request](https://github.com/Sebastian-Montoya-B/Alpha-PDI/pulls).

 ## Reference